RickStrahl/LiveReloadServer/README.md

 }
 ```

-or by starting with the `--FolderNotFoundFallbackPath=/index.html` command line switch.
+or by starting with the `--FolderNotFoundFallbackPath /index.html` command line switch.
 With this flag in place a URL like this:

 ```text
 https://albumviewer.west-wind.com/albums